The procurement strategy

 As a not-for-profit organisation, PSAA returns to opted-in bodies any surplus funds generated by the scheme after all costs have been met.
 This obligation is set out clearly in our articles of association.
 Our most recent distribution of surplus funds, totalling £5.6m was announced in August 2021.

-PSAA will consult on the proposed scale of fees for 2023/24 and subsequently expects to publish the fees applicable no later than the end of November 2023, subject to approval of the anticipated amendment to the Appointing Person Regulations which would move the latest date by which audit fees must be set from 31 March to 30 November of the year to which the audit relates.
+PSAA will consult on the proposed scale of fees for 2023/24 and subsequently expects to publish the fees applicable no later than the end of November 2023, following the amendment to the Appointing Person Regulations which will move the latest date by which audit fees must be set from 31 March to 30 November of the year to which the audit relates.

-For each year of the contract, PSAA intends to increase the remuneration paid to its audit firms by reference to the annual increase in CPI.
+For each year of the contract (apart from year 1), PSAA intends to increase the remuneration paid to its audit firms by reference to the annual increase in CPI.

 Additional fees (fee variations) are part of the legal framework.
 They only occur if substantially more or less work is required than is envisaged in the scale fee or the auditor is entitled to recover costs or expenses from the audited body under specific provisions in the regulations, for example in relation to public interest reports or objection work.